cgy12306/blog_test/content/docs/user_guided/user_guided.md

 <h4>Getting started</h4>

-This project is based on [`kAFL: HW-assisted Feedback Fuzzing for x86 Kernels`](https://github.com/intelLabs/kAFL/).
+This project is based on [kAFL: HW-assisted Feedback Fuzzing for x86 Kernels](https://github.com/intelLabs/kAFL/).
 So, there is overlapping parts on Installation.

 Installation requires multiple components, some of which can depend on Internet connectivity and defaults of your distribution / version.
 It is recommended to install step by step.